OpenAI GPT

 Populating existing resources

-If you already have resources with data in the source field when you enable the plugin you can run the process_existing.php script to update the target field.
+If you already have resources with input data when you enable the plugin you can run the process_existing.php script to update the target field.
 These steps need to be performed on the ResourceSpace server by a system administrator.

 1. On the server, navigate to the ResourceSpace web root and then into 'plugins/openai_gpt/pages/'